 - Serve as a role model representing Binghamton University

 The OA position is a full-time summer job.
-We will begin our training sessions and administrative preparation for summer Orientation 2013 following commencement, and will be working through the opening of the 2013-2014 academic year.
-The orientation program allows OAs to attend morning classes during Summer Session I (May 28 - June 28) if desired.
-OAs cannot take classes during Summer Session II (July 8 - August 9) and will not be permitted to hold other summer jobs at any point during the summer without prior approval from Betsy Staff, Coordinator for New Student Programs.
+We will begin our training sessions and administrative preparation for summer Orientation 2014 following commencement, and will be working through the opening of the 2014-2015 academic year.
+The orientation program allows OAs to take an online class during Summer Session I (May 27 - June 27) if desired.
+OAs cannot take classes during Summer Session II (July 7 - August 8) and will not be permitted to hold other summer jobs at any point during the summer without prior approval from Betsy Staff, Coordinator for New Student Programs.

 In order to be considered as a candidate, you must: